sschleemilch/slimline.nvim/README.md

     },
     path = {
-      directory = true, -- Whether to show the directory icons = {
+      directory = true, -- Whether to show the directory -- truncates the directory path.
+Can be disabled by setting `truncate = false` truncate = {
+        chars = 1, -- number of characters for each path component full_dirs = 2, -- how many path components to keep unshortened
+      },
+      icons = {
         folder = ' ',
         modified = '',